rustam-AIresearch/FuzzySets-Doctor-appointment-/README.md

 ### Cases:

-Case 1 - Where all input values are numbers (Type-1 Fuzzy Sets)
+Case 1 - Where all input values are numbers (Type-1 Fuzzy Sets) <br />
-\n Case 2 - Where all input values are intervals (Type-2 Fuzzy Sets)
+Case 2 - Where all input values are intervals (Type-2 Fuzzy Sets) <br />